Decelium/decelium_wallet/README.md

 ```
 ### Final Notes
 1. The Decelium Network hosts have over 192 avaliable functions!
-2. Over the coming months, we are working toward simplifying the system
+2. Over the coming months, we are working on documentation.
+3. The best place to begin is the ./tests/ folder.
+4. This is a new repository and still in progress
-3. Feel free to get in touch!
+5. Get in touch!